San Francisco, California

 School of Economic Science, St Albans

 The School of Economic Science is a registered educational charity.
-Our courses are run by experienced students and practitioners of philosophy from the St Albans area.
+Our courses are run by experienced students and practitioners of philosophy from London and the St Albans area.

 Our courses attract a diverse range of people in terms of backgrounds, ages, gender, beliefs etc. Everyone's welcome.